The new Golden Girls: Baby boomers are moving in together to save money

 “I had not been desperate over money, but having a pandemic come, suddenly you have company where you wouldn’t have.
 And suddenly there is extra money for you from home sharing, which I wouldn’t have had.
 It was just a bonanza.
 I feel like the luckiest person of the pandemic,” she said.

-While the dozen home sharers interviewed for this story insisted their parents would have found the idea outlandish, having housemates later in life seems to be finding more acceptance.
-In 2021, 70 percent of adults over 50 reported being open to sharing their home with a family member who was not a spouse, 51 percent said they would be willing to share with a friend, and 6 percent would share a home with a stranger, according to a survey from AARP.
+While the dozen home sharers interviewed for this article insisted their parents would have found the idea outlandish, having housemates later in life seems to be finding more acceptance.
+In 2021, 70 percent of adults over 50 reported being open to sharing their home with a family member who was not a spouse, 51 percent said they would be willing to share with a friend and 6 percent would share a home with a stranger, according to a survey from AARP.
 Of those who reported they would not share their home at all, 23 percent said they would change their mind if they needed extra income.

 “The majority of people considering home sharing with a friend or family member tells me that there’s an opportunity there for more people to take advantage of that excess housing stock that we already have within our own homes, and that perhaps meet your needs, and those of a friend or neighbor,” Harrell said.
 “Or maybe companionship that may help with costs, such as caregiving.
 There’s just so much advantage there.
 And we’re just not necessarily taking advantage of it.
 It’s nowhere near its potential.”

 The growing interest in home sharing, especially for those boomers who are house-rich and cash-poor in expensive housing markets, is being cultivated by nonprofit and commercial programs as well as municipalities.
-Since 2015, New York, Seattle, Denver, Tucson, northern California and the metro Washington area all have or are launching programs.
+Since 2015, New York, Seattle, Denver, Tucson, Northern California and the metro Washington area all have established or are launching programs.

 “From what we’ve seen, attitudes are loosening toward home sharing,” Riley Gibson, president of Denver-based home sharing service Silvernest, which pairs older adults with housemates.
 The service is particularly active in tighter housing markets such as San Francisco, Phoenix, Tampa, Miami and Los Angeles.
 Silvernest recently partnered with Montgomery County in Maryland to start a pilot program and plans to launch in a few more cities later this year.